 There is a thing called DNA damage and it can be caused by overexposure to sunlight.
-This changes in the DNA results to carcinogenesis and skin lesions.
+These changes in the DNA result in carcinogenesis and skin lesions.
 And as more DNA damage happens over time, it can get out of control.
 While there is something you can do about it, always protect your skin and apply sunscreen every day.

 7. You can get spider veins.